 Skiplagged simplifies this process.
 It will search out flights that have long layovers to any destination you want.

 The best part is you can add your starting airport and leave the destination open.
 This will show you a list of flights everywhere in the world starting at the cheapest price.
+It will also give you information like the airlines, the booking information and where the layover will take you.

 How Long Should Your Layover Be?